 Laurel J. Pracht, President

-Laurel founded the West Valley Ovarian Cancer Alliance to help women recognize the subtle symptoms ov ovarian cancer within her community.
-She’s a 25-year survivor of this disease and hopes through the education the Alliance incorporates into their yearly golf outing to inform women of the disease’s symptoms.
-She works as a Research Patient Advocate with the NRG Oncology, a nationwide research group and with the National Cancer Institute as well as withn her community.
-She has been an Advocate 20+ years.
+Laurel founded the West Valley Ovarian Cancer Alliance in 2011 to help women recognize the subtle symptoms of ovarian cancer within her community.
+She’s a 26-year survivor of this disease and hopes that through the education the Alliance incorporates into their yearly golf outing, women are aware of the disease’s symptoms.
+She works as a Research Patient Advocate with NRG Oncology, a nationwide research group, the National Cancer Institute, and within her community.
+She has been a Research Advocate for 20+ years.

-She understands all too well how hearing the words, “You have ovarian cancer” suddenly turns your world upside down.
-If she were to be diagnosed today, with targeted therapies thanks to clinical trial research, she may have had very different treatment.
+She understands all too well how hearing the words, “You have ovarian cancer,” suddenly turns your world upside down.
+If she were diagnosed today, she would have many targeted therapies available, thanks to clinical trial research; she may have had very different treatment.

 Carol Ann Kunz, Treasurer